Win up to 100% scholarship on Aakash BYJU'S JEE/NEET courses with ABNAT Win up to 100% scholarship on Aakash BYJU'S JEE/NEET courses with ABNAT

 \(\begin{array}{l}H=\frac{2}{\frac{1}{a}+\frac{1}{b}}\,\,\,i.e.,\,\,\,H=\frac{2ab}{(a+b)}\end{array} \)

-Again, if three terms are in HP, then the middle term is called the Harmonic Mean between the other two, so if a, b, c are in HP, then b is the HM of a and c.
+Again, if three terms are in HP, then the middle term is called the Harmonic Mean between the other two, so if a, b, and c are in HP, then b is the HM of a and c.

-Insert n-Harmonic Mean Between Two numbers
+Insert n-Harmonic Mean between Two Numbers

-Let a and b be two given numbers and H1, H2, H3,….., Hn are n HM’s between them.
+Let a and b be two given numbers, and H1, H2, H3,….., Hn are n HMs between them.

-Then, a, H1, H2, H3, …., Hn, b will be in HP, if D be the common difference of the corresponding AP.
+Then, a, H1, H2, H3, …., Hn, and b will be in HP if D be the common difference of the corresponding AP.

 b = (n+2)th term of HP.